philipbeadle/hotSource/README.md

 These application use jspm.io: package manager for SystemJS which is built on top of the dynamic ES6 module loader.
 This allows developers to load any module format (ES6, CommonJS, AMD, and globals).

-After you have cloned the repository, you should execute the following commands:
+After you have cloned the repository, you should execute the following commands:  This will set the permissions so Docker can write to the folder, build your docker image, install the dependencies so your code editor works nicely and then run your Docker container with your source code mounted in the container.
 * `chmod -R 777 .`
 * `docker build -t hot-source .`
 * `npm install`